uthng/golog/README.md

 # golog
 Simple logging library using golang log package.
 It uses io.Writer as output destination so it can log to stdout, stderr or into a file or multiple destinations at the same time using io.MultiWriter.
+Its is inspired of `google/logger` with some personal touches.

 ## Documentation
 See the [Godoc](https://godoc.org/github.com/uthng/golog)